kapin-k/dna-demo-app/README.md

 4 **Starting the proxy-server**

-- Navigate to /Backend/Server/venv/src
+- Navigate to '/Backend/Server/venv/src' and execute:

     ```bash
     python3 proxy-server.py
     ```

 - When you run the proxy-server, you get the following message if the proxy-server is running successfully:

-        * Serving Flask app "proxy-server" (lazy loading)
+    > Serving Flask app "proxy-server" (lazy loading)
-        * Environment: production
+    > Environment: production
         WARNING: This is a development server.
 Do not use it in a production deployment.
         Use a production WSGI server instead.
-        * Debug mode: off
+    > Debug mode: off
-        * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
+    > Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

 - If you have made changes to the IP address and port number, then last message will be as follows `* Running on http://'IP address':<Port_no>/ (Press CTRL+C to quit)` where 'IP address' is the IP address you specified before on which server accepts the request and <Port_no> is the   port number you specified on which the server handles connections.

 - If you have not made any changes then:

-    - open terminal:
+    - Open terminal:
         - `ipconfig` for windows machine
         - `ifconfig` for linux macine
       this to obtain the IP address of the host machine.

-- IMPORTANT:
+- **IMPORTANT:**

     - Know the IP address and Port number on which the server is currently running as it will be required in the following steps if you have made changes to them.

     - If no changes has been made then we can obtain the IP address of the host following the steps mentioned above and the port number is by default `5000`.

 5 **Connecting the front end app with backend proxy-server**